Commands in German

 Informal Commands

-Now imagine that your friend has arrived at the restaurant.
-Whilst catching up, you tell him where you plan to go out tonight: Berghain.
-You need his advice, though.
-How does one get into Berghain?
+Imagine your friend has arrived at the restaurant.
+You tell him you're planning to go out tonight to Berghain, the famous club.
+You need advice.
 What should you wear?
 Who should you bring?
+How do you get in?

 Geh um Mitternacht.